-History at Southfork began in 1978, when Lorimar Productions chose the North Texas showplace as the site for the CBS-TV series "Dallas".
-The hit series, which counted millions of viewers across the United States and in 95 foreign countries as fans, was originally broadcast in the United States from 1978 to 1991.
+History at Southfork began in 1978, when Lorimar Productions chose the North Texas showplace as the site for the CBS TV series Dallas.
+The hit series, which counted millions of viewers across the United States and in 95 countries as fans, was originally broadcast in the United States from 1978 to 1991.
 The series continues to be broadcast in syndication and still is in first-run status in many countries around the world.
 Because of the ranch's high profile on television, the beautiful white mansion, the pool, the barns and surroundings quickly became a tourist mecca.

-In June of 1992, Mr. Rex Maughan, a successful Arizona businessman with extensive company operations in Texas, purchased the ranch.
-Mr. Maughan was a client of Southfork's, hosting events several times a year for business associates from around the world.
-Since Mr. Maughan's purchase, business has continued to grow.
-Tourists are still attracted to the nostalgia of "Dallas" and Southfork's unique facilities have created an internationally respected conference and event center for meeting planners.
+In June of 1992, Rex Maughan, a successful Arizona businessman with extensive company operations in Texas, purchased the ranch.
+Maughan was a client of Southfork's, hosting events several times a year for business associates from around the world.
+Since Maughan's purchase, business has continued to grow.
+Tourists are still attracted to the nostalgia of Dallas and Southfork's unique facilities have created an internationally respected conference and event center for meeting planners.

 On the basis of these impressive numbers, CBS approved thirteen additional scripts and "Season One" officially began the next full season.
-"Dallas" success continued, with the show airing for 13 seasons until May of 1991.
+The success of Dallas continued, with the show airing for 13 seasons until May of 1991.
 By this time, the series included 356 episodes and had become the most watched series in the world, and had spawned a successful spin-off series in Knots Landing.

 In the summer of 2012, Dallas again returned to Southfork Ranch for TNT's reincarnation of the series, bringing back both original cast members and new faces.
 The show aired for three successful seasons.